Haven’t you considered using your own hashtag in your brand’s communication? That’s a mistake but it is not too late to change that.

 Do you have a tagline?
 A slogan?
 It can be your hashtag now.
 If your brand name is unique enough, turn it into a hashtag.
 Adweek has a great (and short) guide to hashtags:

 - Brainstorm.
-The hashtag will be representing your brand but it also needs to be short and sweet.
+Your hashtag will be representing your brand but it also needs to be short and memorable.
 Think of some potential ones based on your name, event etc.

 - Research.
 Check if it’s already in use.
 You want to create a community around your hashtag, and you want to start fresh.

 - Promote.
-Write about your hashtag on all social media.
+Write about your hashtag on all your social media channels.
 Put it in your flyers and have it in a visible place in your facility.

 - Monitor.
 Make sure you monitor what people tag with your hashtag, and interact with them whenever it makes sense.
 Your community is looking to you to be the central pillar of communication, so make sure nothing goes unnoticed!